dslc-io/club-wapir/README.md

 Welcome to the R4DS Web APIs with R Book Club!

+*I'm including the standard text below from our other clubs for easier editing later, but this one is different!*
+*I'm actively writing this book, and gathering feedback as I go.*
+*I'm using this repository to test out some ideas.*

 We are working together to read [_Web APIs with R_](https://jonthegeek.github.io/wapir/) by Jon Harmon (copyright 2024).

 Join the [#book_club-wapir](https://rfordatascience.slack.com/archives/C05MYSD1PEV) channel on the [R4DS Slack](https://r4ds.io/join) to participate.